 When it comes to grooming, you don’t need to do anything to stop this behavior, although you can do things to help the cleaning process along.
 Whenever your pup returns from outside, wipe down their paws with either a towel or grooming wipes to remove any dirt or grit that may irritate the paws later.

-As the summer months draw near, your dog will no doubt spend a lot more time outside, running and playing amongst grass, bushes, and trees.
+If your dog spends a lot more time outside, running and playing amongst grass, bushes, and trees.
 With this, comes higher chances of picking up a few ticks, flees or burrs.
 If a tick or burr has made its way onto your pup and decided to make its home in your dog’s paw, then chewing could be a sign of this.
 Your dog will try to scratch and/or lick the area that is infested, to try and remove the foreign object and soothe the irritated area.
 If they’re unable to do so, they may begin to bite the area.

 You should be keeping up to date with your pup’s visits to the vet, which will include a check for ticks and fleas.
 If you do find that your dog has an unwanted creature finding their way onto your dog, using tick and flea repellent could help reduce the irritation.

-Something nice and simple… your dog may simply be suffering from a spot of boredom.
-As said above in regard to stress and anxiety, your pooch could be chewing their paws to feel better.
-When your pup gets bored, they can become quite irritable and restless – which may result in higher levels of anxiety.
+Why do dogs chew their feet?
+It may be something simple like boredom!
+As said above in regard to stress and anxiousness, your pooch could be chewing their paws to feel better.
+When your pup gets bored, they can become quite irritable and restless – which may result in higher levels of anxiousness.

 Regardless of what the reason may be for your pup’s constant paw chewing, it is good for you as their puppy parent to do what you can to help the situation.
-Although some conditions will need to be seen to by the vet, there are things you can do, and they won’t completely change your life…only your pup’s and for the better!
+Although some conditions will need to be seen to by the vet, there are things you can do, and they won’t be completely difficult to change in your life…Only your pup’s and for the better!